gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The old tortoise shook his head.
 "I've never seen one,
-but I've heard of 'em.
+but I heard of 'em back when I was---well, back when."
+He cut himself off with a wave of a wrinkled green paw.
-If a bot's got one of these on it, whoever has the controller can make it do whatever it wants."
+"Folks say if a bot's got one of these on it, whoever has the controller can make it do whatever it wants."

 "Wow---that would be well more than handy,"